 Caroline qualified from Cambridge University in 1998 and has worked in corporate, independent and charity practice.

 Since January 2016 she has been the London Veterinary Director for the RSPCA, leading Harmsworth and Putney Animal Hospitals and their associated clinics.
 In 2017 Caroline was elected onto RCVS Council.

 Caroline's particular interests are in the area of pragmatic medicine and accessible care.

 Sarah Febry BVMedSci

-Sarah is a current 4th year Vet Student at the University of Nottingham, with an expected graduation in 2020.
+Sarah is a currently a final year Vet Student at the University of Nottingham, with an expected graduation in 2020.
 Sarah has been involved with the Vets in the Community project since her second year and is keen to pursue a career in some form of Charity Medicine.
-Sarah’s interests include rabbit medicine, unowned population control and accessible veterinary care both in the UK and abroad.
+Sarah’s interests include rabbit medicine, unowned population control and accessible veterinary care.

 Jocelyn Toner BVSc MRCVS

 Jocelyn graduated from University of Bristol in 1998.
 She has worked in a variety of charity and commercial settings including providing veterinary service to a large RSPCA centre from 2006 -2017.

 Jocelyn joined Cats Protection as the Field Veterinary Officer for the West of England, Wales and Northern Ireland in 2017.

 She has a houseful of pets including two cats called Ludo and Marble.